-How does smoking tobacco affect nicotine?
+How does smoking tobacco affect testosterone?

 The detrimental effects of smoking tobacco on health are well-documented, with links to various conditions such as cardiovascular disease and respiratory issues.
 However, the impact of smoking on hormone levels, particularly testosterone in men, is a topic that deserves attention.
 In this blog post, we'll explore the intricate relationship between smoking and testosterone, shedding light on how this habit can affect hormonal balance.